Finding your way

 Stork parking for expectant moms is available in the member parking structure next to accessible parking.
 Just look for the image of the stork.

-Free shuttle service is provided between the surface parking lots, parking structure, and medical center.
+Free shuttle service is provided between the parking structure and medical center.
 Service runs Monday – Friday, 8:30am to 8pm.
 (No holiday service.)

 Find the locations and directions between Kaiser Permanente medical offices in the San Gabriel Valley.